linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 04 - Mutual Funds and Other Investment Companies.md

 b.
 Open-end mutual funds.
 $c$ .
 Individual stocks and bonds that you choose for yourself.

-# PROBLEM SETS
+**PROBLEM SETS**

 3. Open-end equity mutual funds commonly keep a small fraction of total investments in very liquid money market assets.
 Closed-end funds do not have to maintain such a position in "cash-equivalent" securities.
 What difference between open-end and closed-end funds might account for their differing policies?
 4. Balanced funds, life-cycle funds, and asset allocation funds all invest in both the stock and bond markets.
 What are the differences among these types of funds?
 5. Why can closed-end funds sell at prices that differ from net asset value while open-end funds do not?
 6. What are the advantages and disadvantages of exchange-traded funds versus mutual funds?
  7. An open-end fund has a net asset value of 10.70 per share.
-It is sold with a front-end load of 6\%.
+It is sold with a front-end load of $6\%$.
 What is the offering price?
- 8. If the offering price of an open-end fund is 12.30 per share and the fund is sold with a front-end load of 5\%, what is its net asset value?
+ 8. If the offering price of an open-end fund is 12.30 per share and the fund is sold with a front-end load of $5\%$, what is its net asset value?
 9. The composition of the Fingroup Fund portfolio is as follows:

 <table><tr><td>Stock</td><td>Shares</td><td>Price</td></tr><tr><td>A</td><td>200,000</td><td>35</td></tr><tr><td>B</td><td>300,000</td><td>40</td></tr><tr><td>C</td><td>400,000</td><td>20</td></tr><tr><td>D</td><td>600,000</td><td>25</td></tr></table>